RenderKit/oidn/README.md

 models that work well with a wide range of ray tracing based renderers and noise levels.

-It accepts either a low dynamic range (LDR) or high dynamic range (HDR) color image as input.
-Optionally, it also accepts auxiliary *feature* images, e.g. albedo and normal, which improve the denoising quality, preserving more details in the image.
-It is possible to denoise auxiliary images as well, in which case only the respective auxiliary image has to be specified as input, instead of the color image.

 ![](https://openimagedenoise.github.io/images/mazda_4spp_input.jpg)
 Example noisy color image rendered using unidirectional path tracing (4 samples per pixel). *Scene by